-On February 22, 2018 Mandalay disclosed in its Management's Discussion and Analysis for the Quarter and Year Ended December 31, 2017 that in the fourth quarter of 2017 Mandalay achieved compliance with certain reclamation bonding requirements for the Lupin project that were imposed in 2016 and that resulted in non-completion of a sale of the Lupin and Ulu gold projects to WPC Resources Inc. ("WPC").
+In the fourth quarter of 2017 Mandalay achieved compliance with certain reclamation bonding requirements for the Lupin project that were imposed in 2016 and that resulted in non-completion of a sale of the Lupin and Ulu gold projects to WPC Resources Inc. ("WPC").
 Mandalay disclosed that following compliance with the reclamation bonding requirements, the Corporation entered into two separate non-binding letters of intent with WPC that contemplate the acquisition of the Lupin and Ulu gold projects on substantially the same terms, in the aggregate, as the earlier definitive agreement and that Mandalay has subsequently entered into a definitive agreement with WPC with respect to the Ulu property and is negotiating a definitive agreement with WPC with respect to the Lupin property.